 Human Immunodeficiency Virus (HIV)

 HIV is a virus that severely attacks the body’s immune system.
-When left untreated, it can lead to AIDS (Acquired Immunodeficiency Syndrome).
+Left untreated can lead to AIDS (Acquired Immunodeficiency Syndrome).
 The Centers for Disease Control and Prevention share that while there isn’t an effective cure, it can be controlled through proper medical care.

 A human immunodeficiency virus test will determine whether an individual has HIV and how much of the virus is present.
 In the case of HIV transmission, it usually takes 3-12 weeks before symptoms start to show up on tests.
-There is a new type of screening known as a nucleic acid test that detects the virus faster, but it’s expensive — not typically used for routine HIV testing.
+A new type of screening known as a nucleic acid test detects the virus faster, but it’s expensive — not typically used for routine HIV testing.

 Hepatitis B (HBV)

-Hepatitis B is a serious liver infection that can be prevented by a vaccine.
+Hepatitis B is a serious liver infection that a vaccine can prevent.
 It’s spread by body fluids like blood, semen, among other bodily fluids.
 It can happen through sexual contact, sharing of hypodermic needles, or even from mother to baby at birth.

 Hepatitis B can occur in two forms: